shahabzebare/Security_Simulink/README.md

 ## Welcome to Security Simulink

 The **secrity Simulink** is a programm to show the some Security Encryption Algorithm work. using some animation and Graphic design by using the c# programming language and the .NET Framework.
+This program is the open source for everyone use and develop it.

 You can download the setup file to install the program into your computer from [hear](https://www.dropbox.com/s/ts6lit8rspdu5t6/Security%20simulink%20program.msi?dl=0) .